Peninsula Foundation School Appeals Policy

 A Foundation School Board Appeals Panel will be convened, where possible within 15 working days of written request for appeal, which consists of the following members:

-• Postgraduate Dean or representative (Chair);
+• Postgraduate Deputy Dean or representative (Chair)

 • Foundation Training Programme Director (not previously involved in the case).